Italian, Spanish bond yields fall as Rome buys back debt

 LONDON, Dec 10 Italian and Spanish debt premia hit their lowest since mid-2011 on Tuesday as Rome bought back 4 billion euros of bonds in another move highlighting the improved funding position for the euro zone's weaker states.

-The two countries, which were at the forefront of the euro zone debt crisis two years ago, have already hit their 2013 funding targets even though each still has one bond auction scheduled before the end of the year.
+The two countries, which were at the forefront of the euro zone debt crisis two years ago, have already hit their 2013 funding targets even though they still have one bond auction scheduled before the end of the year.

 Italy's buy-back follows a swap of 2015 and 2017 bonds for 2018 paper last month and the cancellation for December of a regular auction.
 The country has met its funding target for the year, helped by a sale of inflation-linked bonds aimed at retail investors that raised more than expected last month.